giovanni-giovannozzi/demo/README.md

 Application uses jUnit to run some tests.
 Cd into the project directory and run Gradle's test task to run them:
 `gradle test`
+After test is run, a report will be available in the directory build/reports/test

 # Creating the Javadoc
-To create the Javadoc cd into the project directory and run Gradle's javadoc task
+To create the Javadoc, cd into the project directory and run Gradle's javadoc task
 `gradle javadoc`
-The output will go in the build\docs\javadoc directory.
+The output will go in the build/docs/javadoc directory.